How the 3D Printing Hardware Market is Evolving in 202022 October 2019

 Considering desktop SLA, Formlabs remains one of the leading companies in this sector.
 It claims to be the world’s largest seller of desktop SLA 3D printers, with more than 40,000 systems sold.

-Earlier this year, Formlabs introduced a new technology, called Low Force Stereolithography (LFS).
+In 2019, Formlabs introduced a new technology, called Low Force Stereolithography (LFS).
 The LFS process offers improved detail and surface finish, thanks to its flexible tank that is said to reduce forces on parts while printing.